 Prostate Cancer Awareness – A Preventative Discussion with Bronson Specialists

 September is Prostate Cancer Awareness Month.
-Dr. Timothy Cox, medical oncologist at the Bronson Battle Creek Cancer Care Center, along with Dr. William Spencer, urologist at Bronson Urology Specialists, offer the following advice to help you lower your chances of developing the disease through education and early detection.
+Dr. Timothy Cox, medical oncologist at the Bronson Cancer Care Center - Battle Creek, along with Dr. William Spencer, urologist at Bronson Urology Specialists, offer the following education and advice on early detection to help you lower your chances of developing the disease.

 What is prostate cancer?

 Prostate cancer is a type of cancer that develops in the male prostate.
 The prostate is a small gland in men that sits below the bladder, just in front of the rectum.
 It plays an important role in the male reproductive system.
 Prostate cancer is the second most common type of cancer for men (following skin cancer).
 Around 1 in 9 men will be diagnosed with the disease in his lifetime.

 Some factors that can increase your risk of prostate cancer include:

 - Age: As with other prostate issues, your risk increases as you reach age 50